Documentation Index

 Important

-Cloudinary's OAuth 2.0 implementation is currently in Beta.
+Self-service OAuth apps are currently in Beta.
 There may be minor changes to parameter names or other implementation details before the general access release.
 We invite you to try it out.
 We would appreciate any feedback via our support team.

 Cloudinary supports the OAuth 2.0 protocol to authenticate and authorize access to its APIs.
-This can be useful for implementing integrations between another application or platform and Cloudinary.
+Use it for integrations that act on behalf of a Cloudinary user, with that user's role and permissions.

 Overview of the OAuth 2.0 flow